TREKKING IN MONTENEGRO

 The entry to the territorial waters of Montenegro should be announced to the harbor master's office in Kotor (north) or Bar (south) on VHF channel 16.
 Sailing from abroad, you should register with the customs at the ports of entry in Zelenika, Risan, Kotor, Tivat, Budva, Bar, and Ulcinj.
 If sailing in from the north (Croatia) the most convenient port in Zelenika, east of Herceg Novi, serves mostly cargo ships.

 Arriving from the south your choice should be in Bar, the chief port of Montenegro.
 As the customs office is hard to locate you are advised to dock in the marina and inquire locally.
 The customs formalities are generally dealt with quickly and without hassle.
 You should visit customs for clearance when you decide to leave.
-For sailing in Montenegro, you will need a permit from the harbor master's office and lasts for one whole year.
+For sailing in Montenegro, you will need a permit from the harbor master's office which lasts for one whole year.

 On the whole, Montenegro has favorable cruising conditions.
 The winds here are the same as the rest of the eastern Adriatic.
-In summers, during the day there is a permanent breeze from the NW-mistral (called locally maestral), or NNE bora (bura) of moderate strength.
+In summer, during the day there is a permanent breeze from the NW-mistral (called locally maestral), or NNE bora (bura) of moderate strength.
 Nights are generally still or have slight bora.
 Most of the forceful storms come from the west.
 Sirocco (jugo) grows from the SW but once at full strength, it blows strongly for several days (most not more than three) bringing rain and creating high waves.

-One of the main advantages of Montenegro over other Mediterranean countries is its relative anonymity and thus also lack sailing crowds.
+One of the main advantages of Montenegro over other Mediterranean countries is its relative anonymity and thus also lack of sailing crowds.
 There are not many locals sailing around since most of them enjoy motorboats and yachts.
 Montenegro has one the best marina on the Adriatic Sea for mega-yachts named Porto Montenegro, and very soon it will have several brand new marinas on the highest possible level of quality like Lustica Bay (located on Peninsula Luštica) and Portonovi located in Kumbor next to Herceg Novi.

 Montenegro Hostel Team